adnichols/sysadvent/communicate-the-things.markdown

-Communicate ALL the things in ALL the places
+Communicate change where folks will come in contact with it
 --------------------------
 Whether we like it or not, we Sysadmins are all about "me".
 When someone else sends an email about something, our interest in that thing is